ibm-watson-data-lab/watson-recipe-bot-python-cloudant/README.md

 cf push
 ```

-It will take a few minutes for the application to be uploaded and created in Bluemix and the application will fail to start.
+It will take a few minutes for the application to be uploaded and created in Bluemix.
+The first time you deploy the application it will fail to start.
-This is because we need to add our environment variables to the application.
+This is because we need to add our environment variables to the application in Bluemix.

 1. After a few minutes has passed and your `cf push` command has completed log in to Bluemix.
 2. Find and click the **watson-recipe-bot-cloudant** application under **Cloud Foundry Applications** in your Apps Dashboard.